ryallmeida/r_p_saude/README.md

 * Some real applications and Case Studies
 * Installation  of R, and development environment (RStudio/IDE)

-## CLASS 2: PACKAGES, VACTORS AND FUNCTIONS: THE ENGINEERING OF R THINKING
+## CLASS 2: PACKAGES, VECTORS AND FUNCTIONS: THE ENGINEERING OF R THINKING

 * PACKAGES
 * FUNCTIONS